Weighing the Week Ahead: A Deluge of Data

 - An Economic/Recession Indicator.
 I am evaluating several candidates.
 None confirm the ECRI forecast of an inevitable and imminent recession.
 None of the leading candidates agree with the ECRI.
 These are sources that have a similar track record, greater transparency, but less PR.
 I realize that I am (long) overdue for making the choice for a new indicator, and it will be at least another ten days.
 It has been a careful research process, and I expect the explanation to require multiple articles.
 Meanwhile, if something really bad were taking place, I would make it clear in the weekly updates.
 I see the recession odds over the next nine months as being less than 25%.

 - The St. Louis Financial Stress Index.

 - The key measures from our “Felix” ETF model.

-Our “Felix” model is the basis for our “official” vote in the weekly Ticker Sense Blogger Sentiment Poll, now recorded on Thursday after the market close.
+Our “Felix” model is the basis for our “official” vote in the weekly Ticker Sense Blogger Sentiment Poll.
 We have a long public record for these positions.
 We voted “Bearish” this week.